 Llangwnnadl to Aberdaron

 Pwllheli to Porthmadog

 As well as the stunning scenery you can look out for bottle-nosed dolphins and Atlantic grey seals as these are often seen off the coast.
-Near Trefor you can enjoy wonderful views of the three peaks of Yr Eifl.
+Near Trefor you can enjoy wonderful views of the three peaks of Yr Eifl and the fascinating hill fort at Tre'r Ceiri.
 There's also a visit to the historically significant castle in Criccieth.

 The walk is waymarked with a blue, green and white logo.
 View Full Details>>

 |Lon Eifion||11 miles (18 km)||This splendid cycling and walking trail runs along a disused railway path from Caernarfon to Bryncir on the edge of the Snowdonia National Park.
 It's a good surfaced traffic free path making it ideal for a safe family cycle or a leisurely walk.
 There are lovely views of the surrounding Welsh Countryside and mountains such as Yr Eifl (or the Rivals) and Snowdon.
 The route runs alongside the Welsh Highland Railway so you should also see some wonderful steam trains as you go.|